codetuner/Arebis.Core/README.md

 Arebis Core Library
 ===================

-A .NET common base labrary by Arebis for .NET 6+ developments.
+A .NET common base library by Arebis for .NET 6+ developments.

 Currently in released state: